The GROWTH function in Excel is one of the most powerful and is very underused!

 The GROWTH function of Excel can be of great help for creating forecasts, reports, proformas, or even for simple domestic budgeting.

-It comes along with a slightly complex syntax, but once you decipher it logically, it is only a matter of seconds to foresee data.
+It comes along with a slightly complex syntax, but once you decipher it logically, it is only a matter of seconds to generate your data.